 As The Old Town can get rather busy, it pays to know where to run to if you need a quiet moment of respite.
 That’s why Dunbar’s Close is perfect for the weary visitor needing a moment to sit down and recuperate.
 A recreated 17th century secret garden, Dunbar’s Close offers moments of respite in a beautifully kept oasis in the centre of the city.

-For a more active experience, Start by climbing Arthur’s Seat, an extinct volcano that offers stunning views of the city.
-The you could take a tour of Holyrood Park, which includes St Margaret’s Loch.
+For a more active experience, start by climbing Arthur’s Seat, an extinct volcano that offers stunning views of the city.
+Then you could take a tour of Holyrood Park, which includes St Margaret’s Loch.

 Edinburgh’s Royal Mile offers plenty of other fun activities for visitors.
 Start by visiting Camera Obscura & World of Illusions, where you can experience optical illusions and amazing views of the city.

-Another fun place to visit is Dynamic Earth.
-It is a playground for the curious and adventurous minds, where you can touch rocks from space and even experience a simulated earthquake!
+Dynamic Earth is a playground for the curious and adventurous minds, where you can touch rocks from space and even experience a simulated earthquake!
 With interactive exhibits, and fun educational activities, it’s the perfect place to unleash your inner geologist and have a blast while learning about our planet.

-However, If you are looking to learn more about Scottish life, head to the Scottish Parliament, located at the bottom of the Royal Mile.
+If you’re looking to learn more about Scottish life, head to the Scottish Parliament, located at the bottom of the Royal Mile.
 The parliament’s visitor exhibition explains how the Scottish government works for its people and gives you the chance to see the debating chamber.
 If you’re lucky, you may even catch a glimpse of parliament in session.

 If you have a sweet tooth, you must visit The Chocolatarium.
 This interactive chocolate experience is the perfect place to indulge your senses and learn about the history of chocolate making.
 You can even try your hand at creating your own chocolate creations.